Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Experiments

 The poor performance on look-ahead steps $k>1$ raises the question of whether this limitation stems from the neural network’s parameter count, layer width, or width of its embeddings.
 To answer this question, we performed the experiments, while varying the number of transformer layers and the embedding dimension \(d_{\text{model}}\).

 Figure~\ref{fig:depth_width}\,(a) shows that accuracy for one- and two-step prediction saturates after 4–6 layers.
-Three-step prediction, however, continues to improve up to about 12 layers, whereas four-step prediction remains poor regardless of depth—evidence that vanilla transformers struggle with longer-range dependencies even when made substantially deeper.
-Figure~\ref{fig:depth_width}\,(b) examines width.
+Three-step prediction, however, continues to improve up to about 12 layers, whereas four-step prediction remains poor regardless of depth (up to 16 layers). \autoref{fig:depth_width}(b) examines width.
 Increasing \(d_{\text{model}}\) provides only marginal gains across all horizons, with the most noticeable bump occurring between 64 and 128 dimensions; further widening yields diminishing returns.
 These results illustrate the importance of increasing the model's depth rather than the width of its embeddings for better multi-step reasoning performance.